RebelToolbox/RebelDocumentation/getting_started/step_by_step/instancing.rst

 Later, we could create scenes representing guards and add them to the citadel.
 They would be indirectly added to the overall game world.

-With Godot, it's easy to iterate on your game like this, as all you need to do is create and instantiate more scenes.
+With the Rebel Editor, it's easy to iterate on your game like this, as all you need to do is create and instantiate more scenes.
 We designed the editor to be accessible to programmers, designers, and artists alike.
-A typical team development process can involve 2D or 3D artists, level designers, game designers, and animators, all working with the Godot editor.
+A typical team development process can involve 2D or 3D artists, level designers, game designers, and animators, all working with the Rebel Editor.

 Summary
 -------